Originally published January 2023

 However, the rate of growth for subscription-based streaming services is slowing.
 That has streaming companies turning their attention to new revenue models, including ad-supported content.
 And wherever there’s a new pot of money, you’ll find state and local tax jurisdictions that want a cut.

-Netflix and Disney+ announced in 2022 their intentions to roll out multiple pricing tiers with lower-cost, ad-supported plans.
-The companies hope to appeal to consumers looking to save because of concerns about the economy.
+These companies hope to appeal to consumers looking to save because of concerns about the economy.
 In addition, they’re vying for the attention of viewers who have more entertainment choices.
 Ad-supported streaming services that are free to watch have surged, and in-person events that were unavailable during the pandemic have returned.

 Despite all the hullabaloo over Maryland’s digital ad tax, jurisdictions realize they have to follow the dollars.
 With industry trends pointing to additional ad-supported streaming, states can’t afford to ignore taxing ads.